rtr-tkfreq/coverage-db/README.md

 As an alternative you might follow https://qgis.org/en/site/forusers/alldownloads.html and install the latest version of QGIS.

 QGIS can be used to render tiles using 'Raster tools/Generate XYZ tiles'.
+Make sure to use the EPSG:3857 reference system.

 ## License